1Soyebo/WeSplit/README.md

  }

 ```
-What that is doing is first creating a view for you, then adding a navigation controller with a navigation bar and then a UITableView with tableview cells, a section and two textfields that use decimal keyboard type.
+What that is doing is first creating a view for you, then adding **UINavigationController** with a navigation bar and then a **UITableView** with tableview cells, a section and two **textfields** that use decimal keyboard type.

 if you were to write that with UIKit you would have at least 2 UITableView DataSource methods and 1 UITableView Delegate Method.
-Not the mention the UIViewController's viewDidLoad and some tinkering in StoryBoard or a XIB file
+Not the mention the UIViewController's viewDidLoad and A LOT of work in StoryBoard or a XIB file

 I made use of [Hacking With Swift](https://www.hackingwithswift.com/100/swiftui) tutorials!